micahjsmith/you-need-a-doorbell/README.md

 like `espeak`.)
 It would be nice to host this in the cloud and allow the party hosts to log in via a web interface, which I might get to in the future as my web programming improves.

+You can also [read my post](http://www.micahsmith.com/blog/2017/02/you-need-a-doorbell) about this idea.

 ## Setup

 You should have `python3` and `pip3` installed.